mikegrudic/gizmo_leshouches/README.md

 [**It's not SPH**](https://starforge-tools.readthedocs.io/en/latest/data.html#what-is-a-gas-cell-in-a-gizmo-mfm-mfv-simulation).
 A kernel spline function is involved, and there are many structural similarities between the algorithms used by GIZMO and SPH codes, but the method for solving conservation laws is fundamentally distinct.
 It is best to think of the discrete simulation elements as finite-volume "cells", not particles.
 However, the terms are often used interchangeably.

 For us, the important thing is that `GIZMO` implements a wide variety of stellar feedback processes including protostellar jets, stellar winds, radiation, and supernovae, as well as the key ISM chemical and thermal processes that determine the impact that stellar feedback has.
+[Here](https://youtu.be/LeX5e51UkzI) is an example of a star formation calculation carried out with GIZMO.
 We will use `GIZMO` as a laboratory to experiment with stellar feedback.

 ## Setting up your GIZMO stack